metapensiero/metapensiero.pj/README.rst

 to ES6 construct when possible/required.
 This allows to simplify the needs of polyfills for many of the expected Python behaviors.

-It is designed to be the first step in a pipeline that translates your Pyhton code into something that a browser can understand.
+It is designed to be the first step in a pipeline that translates your Python code into something that a browser can understand.
 Usually it is used with tools like `BabelJS`__ and `Webpack`__ to prepare the final bundle that will be served to the browser.
 The steps from the source code to the bundle are the